This review is an update of a review that was first published in 2012, and updated in 2014 and 2018.

 What evidence did we find?

-This updated review included 11 trials with 6237 women.
-Six trials were conducted in the United States; the remaining trials were in Nigeria, South Africa, France, Denmark, and Indonesia.
+This updated review included 13 trials with 6938 women.
+Six trials were conducted in the USA; the remaining trials were in Nigeria, South Africa, France, Denmark, Indonesia, India and Egypt.
 The review looked at what was best for women and babies when it came to important outcomes including: infection of the site where the surgeon cut the woman to perform the caesarean section; inflammation of the lining of the womb (metritis and endometritis); how long the woman stayed in hospital; and any other adverse effects, such as irritation of the woman's skin, or any reported impact on the baby.
-Not all of the 11 trials explored all of these outcomes, and the evidence for each outcome was usually based on results from far fewer than 6237 women.
+Not all of the 13 trials explored all of these outcomes, and the evidence for each outcome was usually based on results from far fewer than 6938 women.

 Much of the evidence we found was of relatively poor quality, due to limits in the ways that the studies were conducted.
-This means that we could not be certain about most of the findings, even when we combined the results from a number of different studies.
+This means that we could not be certain about most of the findings.
 The evidence suggested that in women who had their skin prepared using the agent chlorhexidine gluconate, there is probably a slight reduction in the incidence of surgical site infection compared to women who had their skin prepared using povidone iodine.
-For other outcomes there was little or no difference between the various antiseptics in the incidence of surgical site infection, endometritis, skin irritation, or allergic skin reaction in the mother.
-However, in one study, there was a reduction in bacterial growth on the skin at 18 hours after caesarean section for women who received a skin preparation with chlorhexidine gluconate compared with women who received the skin preparation with povidone iodine, but more data are needed to see if this actually reduces infections for women.
+For other outcomes there was little or no difference between the various antiseptic agents and methods of application in terms of endometritis, skin irritation, or allergic skin reaction in the mother.
+In one study, there was a reduction in bacterial growth on the skin at 18 hours after caesarean section for women who received a skin preparation with chlorhexidine gluconate compared with women who received the skin preparation with povidone iodine, but more data are needed to see if this actually reduces infections for women.

 What does this mean?

 The available evidence from the trials that have been conducted was insufficient to tell us the best type of skin preparation for preventing surgical site infection following caesarean section.
 More high-quality research is needed.
-We found four studies that were still ongoing.
+We found two studies that are still ongoing.
 We will incorporate the results of these studies into this review in future updates.

-This field needs high quality, well designed RCTs, with larger sample sizes.
-High priority questions include comparing types of antiseptic (especially iodine versus chlorhexidine), and application methods (scrubbing, swabbing, or draping).
-We found four studies that were ongoing; we will incorporate the results of these studies in future updates of this review.
+Well-designed RCTs, with larger sample sizes are needed.
+High-priority questions include comparing types of antiseptic (especially iodine versus chlorhexidine), and application methods (scrubbing, swabbing, or draping).
+We found two studies that are ongoing; we will incorporate the results of these studies in future updates of this review.

-The risk of maternal mortality and morbidity (particularly postoperative infection) is higher for caesarean section (CS) than for vaginal birth.
-With the increasing rate of CS, it is important to minimise the risks to the mother as much as possible.
+The risk of maternal mortality and morbidity is higher after caesarean section than for vaginal birth.
+With increasing rates of caesarean section, it is important to minimise risks to the mother as much as possible.
 This review focused on different skin preparations to prevent infection.
-This review is an update of a review that was first published in 2012, and updated in 2014.
+This is an update of a review last published in 2018.

 To compare the effects of different antiseptic agents, different methods of application, or different forms of antiseptic used for preoperative skin preparation for preventing postcaesarean infection.

 Randomised and quasi-randomised trials, evaluating any type of preoperative skin preparation (agents, methods or forms).
 We included studies presented only as abstracts, if there was enough information to assess risk of bias.

-Comparisons of interest in this review were between different antiseptic agents (e.g. alcohol, povidone iodine), different methods of antiseptic application (e.g. scrub, paint, drape), different forms of antiseptic (e.g. powder, liquid), and also between different packages of skin preparation including a mix of agents and methods, such as a plastic incisional drape, which may or may not be impregnated with antiseptic agents.
+Comparisons of interest in this review were between: different antiseptic agents (e.g. alcohol, povidone iodine), different methods of antiseptic application (e.g. scrub, paint, drape), different forms of antiseptic (e.g. powder, liquid), and also between different packages of skin preparation including a mix of agents and methods, such as a plastic incisional drape, which may or may not be impregnated with antiseptic agents.
 We mainly focused on the comparison between different agents, with and without the use of drapes.

 Only studies involving the preparation of the incision area were included.
 This review did not cover studies of preoperative handwashing by the surgical team or preoperative bathing.

-Three review authors independently assessed all potential studies for inclusion, assessed risk of bias, and extracted the data using a predesigned form.
-We checked data for accuracy.
-We assessed the quality of the evidence using the GRADE approach.
+Three review authors independently assessed all potential studies for inclusion, assessed risk of bias, extracted the data and checked data for accuracy.
+We assessed the certainty of the evidence using the GRADE approach.

-For this update, we included 11 randomised controlled trials (RCTs), with a total of 6237 women who were undergoing CS.
-Ten trials (6215 women) contributed data to this review.
-All included studies were individual RCTs.
-We did not identify any quasi- or cluster-RCTs.
+We included 13 individually-randomised controlled trials (RCTs), with a total of 6938 women who were undergoing caesarean section.
+Twelve trials (6916 women) contributed data to this review.
 The trial dates ranged from 1983 to 2016.
-Six trials were conducted in the USA, and the remainder in Nigeria, South Africa, France, Denmark, and Indonesia.
+Six trials were conducted in the USA, and the remainder in India, Egypt, Nigeria, South Africa, France, Denmark, and Indonesia.

 Drape versus no drape

 Low-certainty evidence suggested that using a drape before surgery compared with no drape, may make little or no difference to the incidence of surgical site infection (RR 1.29, 95% confidence interval (CI) 0.97 to 1.71; 3 trials, 1373 women), and probably makes little or no difference to the length of stay in the hospital (mean difference (MD) 0.10 days, 95% CI -0.27 to 0.46; 1 trial, 603 women; moderate-certainty evidence).
-One trial compared an alcohol scrub and iodophor drape with a five-minute iodophor scrub only, and reported no surgical site infection in either group (79 women, very-low quality evidence).
-We were uncertain whether the combination of a one-minute alcohol scrub and a drape reduced the incidence of endomyometritis when compared with a five-minute scrub, because the quality of the evidence was very low (RR 1.62, 95% CI 0.29 to 9.16; 1 trial, 79 women).
+One trial compared an alcohol scrub and iodophor drape with a five-minute iodophor scrub only, and reported no surgical site infection in either group (79 women, very-low certainty evidence).
+We were uncertain whether the combination of a one-minute alcohol scrub and a drape reduced the incidence of metritis when compared with a five-minute scrub, because the certainty of the evidence was very low (RR 1.62, 95% CI 0.29 to 9.16; 1 trial, 79 women).
 The studies did not report on adverse events (maternal or neonatal).